shawnlawson/XAI-Visual-Guts/ML_Training.md

 ## Training

 I created a couple extra folders on the server to manage my data and checkpoints.
-Then, I used (Filezilla)[https://filezilla-project.org] in sftp mode to transfer my datasets to my server.
-From inside the stylegan 3 repository I ran their training script with _nohup_ in front so that if my connection closed or local computer went to sleep the training would continue.
+Then, I used [Filezilla](https://filezilla-project.org) in sftp mode to transfer my datasets to my server.
+From inside the stylegan 3 repository I ran their training script with _nohup_ in front so that if my connection closed or local computer went to sleep the remote training would continue.

 ```bash
 > nohup python3 train.py \